-Pole-mounted transformers are relatively small in size and there is little justification in replacing them to reduce losses, but there is a benefit in oversizing the smallest transformers universally on installation.
+Pole-mounted transformers are relatively small in size, but there is a benefit in oversizing the smallest transformers universally on installation.
 WPD plans to install a minimum pole-mounted transformer size of 25kVA (single-phase) and 50kVA (three-phase) in RIIO-ED1.
 WPD aims to oversize, on average, 575 transformers per annum, which will cost around £0.30m per annum.